Jasper Productivity Solutions

 The tickler file was originally designed for people who have a lot of time-sensitive follow-up activity, like sales people.
 But that's only a tiny part of this tool's potential.
 The tickler file can hold memos on which you're awaiting a response, phone calls to return on specific dates, bills to pay (file them several days before the due date), decisions you must make by a certain date (if you're going a seminar, you must register in advance), a project you'll begin next month, airline itineraries and tickets, greeting cards to be mailed, dry cleaning tickets, things to give to friend you'll see on a certain day, and so on.

-Now you can use your desk as a work surface again, using it only for what you're working on right now.
+With your desk reclaimed, now you can use your desk as a work surface again, using it only for what you're working on right now.
 Everything else has a home in the tickler file, depending on the date you'll need it.
 Once you begin to think this way, you'll find more and more uses for your tickler file.
-For added peace of mind, make a note in your calendar - whether it's paper or electronic - for important, time-sensitive items.
-(If you don't have enough papers to warrant 31 slots for each day of the month, create a simpler version with 4 hanging file folders, one for each week in the month.)
+For added peace of mind, make a note in your calendar for important, time-sensitive items.
+(If this system seems too elaborate because you don't have enough papers to warrant 31 slots for each day of the month, create a simpler version with 4 file folders, one for each week in the month.)

 People ask me how I remember to look in my tickler file everyday.
 I can't possibly not look - I couldn't function without it.
 (I use the Everyday File and Fast Sorter from Globe-Weis.
-The one in the picture is Staples's brand, but it's the same thing.)
-It just takes a little discipline to get started, just like any other good habit.
+The one in the picture is Staples's brand, but it works the same way.)
+It just takes a little discipline to get started - just like any other good habit.

 The seconds it takes to drop papers into the tickler file is nothing compared to the hours it'll save you every week - and the stress it will spare you.
 You'll no longer waste time looking for papers.
 You'll be on top of things because you can see what's coming up.
 You'll act on things before they're due, rather than at the last minute.
 You'll find yourself automatically reaching for your tickler file many times each day.
 It will make your life so much easier, you'll wonder how you managed without it.